testillano/h2agent/README.md

 ### Management interface

-`h2agent` listens on a specific management port (*8074* by default) for incoming requests, implementing an REST API to manage the process operation.
-Through the API we could program the agent behaviour.
+`h2agent` listens on a specific management port (*8074* by default) for incoming requests, implementing a *REST API* to manage the process operation.
+Through the *API* we could program the agent behavior.
 The following subsections **name** the operations which would be commanded by a *POST* request with *URI* `provision/v1/<operation>`.
 The general procedure is to retrieve the corresponding provision which stores information of "how to answer" the reception.

 **Current development phase is 1**, see [Implementation Strategy](#implementation-strategy).

 #### server-initialize

 Not implemented in *Phase 1*, see [Implementation Strategy](#implementation-strategy).
-This information is now passed through [command line](command-line).

 `POST` request must comply the following schema: